 - 3 cups all-purpose flour (plus a couple tablespoons extra as needed) *

 - 1 1/2 cups room-temperature water

 - In a large mixing bowl, whisk together the 3 cups flour, salt and yeast.
-Add water and stir together until just combined.
+Add the 1.5 cups water and stir together until just combined.
 It won't look like it has enough flour - but just keep going.

 - Cover dough with plastic wrap (this helps to not dry out the dough - but not required) and place a clean towel over the bowl.
 Let it sit and rise, untouched for 12-18 hours.

 - After the time has passed, your dough should have at least doubled in size and look a little bubbly.
 Get out a piece of parchment paper, sprinkle a tablespoon or two of flour on it and dump your dough on to the paper.
 Form dough into a loose ball (no kneading).
 Dough should be tacky but not stay stuck to your hands.